rcamacho89/terraform-workshop/README.md

 # This is a basic Terraform Workshop

 It will give you some examples of how to use Terraform in a basic way.
+We will work with the AWS provider.

 # Terraform Topics